 Front Row (L to R): Melvin S. Mizelle; Robert N. Cook; George E. Sauer III, chairman; and E. L. “Lou” Gull, Jr., secretary.
 Top Row (L to R): Nancy W. McMahon; Richard R. Ahlborn; Wayne E. Foshay; Robert O. Holmes, 1st vice chairman & treasurer; Jared B. Perry; and Richard A. McGrath, 2nd vice chairman.

 CAPT George E. Sauer III, USN (Ret.)

 Chartway FCU looks forward to continuing its strong tradition of leadership with CAPT George E. Sauer III, USN (Ret.) serving as chairman.

 About Chartway Federal Credit Union

 Chartway Federal Credit Union, a not-for-profit financial institution, has been proudly serving members for more than half a century.
-Guided by its vision, mission, and values, the nearly $2.2 billion credit union is dedicated to making life more affordable for its 185,000 members through more than 40 branches and a full slate of online, mobile, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
-As one of the largest credit unions in the country – with membership concentrations in Virginia, Utah, and Texas – Chartway is consistently recognized for its financial strength, its ability to make life affordable for its members, and for its philanthropic efforts through its charitable arm, the We Promise Foundation, which has raised more than $10.5 million to provide life-changing experiences that bring joy, hope, and smiles to children facing medical hardship or illness.
+Guided by its vision, mission, and values, the $2.2 billion credit union is dedicated to making life more affordable for its 190,000 members through more than 30 branches and online, mobile, video, and telephone banking services, including mobile deposit, mobile bill pay, and digital wallets.
+As one of the largest credit unions with membership concentrations in Virginia, Utah, and Texas, Chartway is consistently recognized for its financial strength, its ability to make life affordable for its members, and for its philanthropic efforts through its charitable arm, the We Promise Foundation, which has raised more than $11 million to provide life-changing experiences that bring joy, hope, and smiles to children facing medical hardship or illness.
 For more information, visit www.Chartway.com; or, visit them on Facebook, Twitter, or Instagram.